 How do oil-free moisturizers work?

 Oil-free moisturizers use ingredients that work to hydrate the skin in a similar way that oil does, without the pore-clogging and acne generating effects.
-It does so by providing a thin barrier layer spread on the skin to seal in the moisture.
+It does so by providing a thin barrier layer spread on the skin surface to seal in the moisture.

 Best ingredients in oil-free moisturizers